gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/solvationenergy.rst

 ..  container:: justify

     Create two folders named 'preparation/' and
-    'solvation' in the same directory, and go to 'preparation/'.
+    'solvation/' in the same directory, and go to 'preparation/'.

+..  container:: justify

     Download the configuration files for the HBC molecule by clicking |FJEW_allatom_optimised_geometry.pdb| (its from the |atb-HBC|),